maschmann/php-ansible/README.md

 - improve type handling and structure, due to overall complexity of the playbook at the moment
 - scalar typehints all over the place
 - provide docker support for development
-- move to php8.0 exclusively for the next major release
 - wrapping the library into a bundle -> maybe
 - provide commandline-capabilities -> maybe